osisoft/Edge-Data-Store-Docs/Beta2/Health/Health.md

 ### Storage health

-The Storage Health static type includes the following properties, which are logged in a stream with the id {machinename}.Storage.
-The stream is linked to the Storage static stream: Storage.
+The Storage Health static type includes the following properties, which are logged in a stream with the id "{machinename}.Storage".
+This stream is linked to the Storage static stream "Storage".

 | Type         | Property |  Description     |
 |--------------|----------|------------------|